johnprif/GoogleFromLidl/README.md

 # GoogleFromLidl
 #### It is a search engine developed as part of the 'Information Retrieval' course and concerns twitter posts posted during the two-year quarantine.
+It has been developed with Java-Java Swing and also uses the Apache Lucene library.
+It uses the MVC pattern.
+It has easy to use graphical interface.
+The program is packaged in an .exe file.
 Regarding the detailed implementation of workshop, the details are listed in the report of workshop separately in pdf
 #### More specifically, it uses the following
 - Eclipse IDE 2020-12